Request an Appointment with an Orlando Health Physician

 Please follow these instructions for your PET/CT exam:

 - Do not eat or drink anything other than water for 6 hours before your exam because it could interfere with the results; don’t even chew gum.

 - Medication can be taken as usual, except medication that needs to be taken with food.

-- Follow a high protein, low carb diet 12 hours in advance of your exam.
+- Follow a high-protein, low-carb, low sugar diet 24 hours in advance.